LukasOfLockless/LukasOfLockless/README.md

-- 👋 I’m @LukasOfLockless
+- 👋 hello this is @Lockless
-- 👀 I’m interested in juicy games and clarity of exposition
+- 👀 I’m interested in big cash money stuff
-- 🌱 I’m doing a data analytics course atm, just got a certification of UI UX design principles.
+- 🌱 I’m done data analytics and UX
-- 💞️ I’m looking to have weekend gamejam with a team that uses Unreal game engine
+- 💞️ I’m just storing code here

 <!---
-LukasOfLockless/LukasOfLockless is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Lockless/Lockless is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->